Generic Name: palifermin

 - Palmar-plantar Erythrodysaesthesia Syndrome (also known as “hand-foot syndrome”)

-In vitro and in vivo data showed that palifermin interacts with unfractionated as well as low molecular weight heparins.
-Heparin co-administration resulted in a 5-fold increase in palifermin systemic exposure.
-Avoid co-administration of palifermin with heparin.
+In vitro and in vivo data showed that palifermin interacts with unfractionated as well as low molecular weight heparins with no noticeable effect on the pharmacodynamics of either drug.
 If heparin is used to maintain an intravenous line, rinse the line with saline prior to and after Kepivance administration [see Clinical Pharmacology (12.3)].

 Do not administer Kepivance within 24 hours before, during infusion of, or within 24 hours after administration of myelotoxic chemotherapy [see Dosage and Administration (2.1) and Clinical Studies (14)].
 In a clinical trial, administration of Kepivance within 24 hours of chemotherapy resulted in increased severity and duration of oral mucositis.